 Goal tradeoffs: While it seems clear that the system should be able to make tradeoffs among high-level goals, it is not obvious how to implement them nor how they should be controlled by the administrator.
 For instance, the system may have goals for reliability, availability, performance, and power consumption.
-One approach to the system design is to create a strict ordering: reliability, availability, performance, then power down anything that remains.
+One approach is to create a strict ordering: reliability, availability, performance, then power down anything that remains.
 This leads to unsatisfying scenarios.
 For instance, performance could possibly be greatly improved by accepting a small reduction in availability.
 In order to recognize and properly handle this, the system must have a continuous model for its goals, not just a black-and-white threshold.

 The introduction of interactions between goals complicates the administrator's job because he must understand those interactions as the workload and system characteristics change.
 Finding a method to simply communicate this information to the administrator is a necessity.
 Using the system's ability to make predictions may prove helpful.
-For example, the system can help the administrator understand how the configuration would change as the workload increases, devices are upgraded, or components fail by providing evaluations of "what if" scenarios.
+For example, the system can provide evaluations of "what if" scenarios to help the administrator understand how the configuration would change as the workload increases, devices are upgraded, or components fail.
 Additionally, the use of "safety stops" may be useful in the event the administrator makes a serious tuning mistake.
 For example, minimum thresholds for the various parameters could serve as hard limits that the system would not cross while it makes internal tradeoffs.

-Configuration complexity: Even in the architecture we propose, there are a large number of tunable parameters (per data set goals and their relative importance).
+Configuration complexity: Even in the architecture we propose, there are a number of tunable parameters (e.g., per data set goals and their relative importance).
 Finding a method for the administrator to easily set each of them is a challenging task.
-While the complaint-based tuning proposed earlier will provide a simple interface, it will be tedious to use outside of the occasional performance "tweak."
+While the complaint-based tuning provides a simple interface, it will be tedious to use outside of the occasional performance "tweak."

 For managing this complexity, there are two aspects that work in our favor.
-First, it is likely that most data will fit a generic (though site-specific) template, and only the exceptions would need to be hand configured.
+First, it is likely that most data will fit a generic (though site-specific) template, and only the exceptions would need to be hand-configured.
 Second, tuning the system can be a gradual process.
-When first installed, it is likely that the system will be over-provisioned, allowing the system to perform well even if it is not properly tuned.
-Only when the workload increases, causing the system to become resource constrained, will the actual performance thresholds and configuration become important.
+When first installed, it is likely that the system will be overprovisioned, allowing the system to perform well even if the goals not properly tuned.
+Only when the workload increases, causing the system to become resource constrained, will the actual performance thresholds become important.
 When the frequency of performance tweaks reaches an unacceptable level, more resources should be added.
+This highlights another tradeoff.
+Additional resources can be used to reduce goal specification effort.
+By adding more resources, the system can be moved back toward the over-provisioned state, and, due to the self-\ properties of the system, administrative effort to configure the new resources is not necessary.
+Thus, there is a tradeoff between money spent for new resources and money spent on administrative (tuning) effort.